aspnet/RoslynCodeDomProvider/README.md

     4. **Default setting** - The default location is bin\roslyn folder.

++ #### <u>Roslyn Server TTL</u>

-+ **Specify the TTL of Roslyn compiler server** - Microsoft.CodeDom.Providers.DotNetCompilerPlatform leverages Roslyn compiler server(VBCSCompiler.exe) to compile the generated code.
+    **Specify the TTL of Roslyn compiler server** - Microsoft.CodeDom.Providers.DotNetCompilerPlatform leverages Roslyn compiler server(VBCSCompiler.exe) to compile the generated code.
 In order to save system resources, VBCSCompiler.exe will be shutdown after idling 10 seconds in the server environment.
 However, in the development environment(running your web application from visual studio) the idle time is set to 15 mininutes.
 The reason behind this is to improve the startup performance of your web application when you run/debug the application in Visual Studio, since VBCSCompiler.exe takes several seconds to start if relevant Roslyn assemblies are not NGen'd.
 With this setting, you can control the idle time of VBCSCompiler.exe.

     1. **Environment variable** - This is the first setting Microsoft.CodeDom.Providers.DotNetCompilerPlatform reads.
 If this setting is used, Microsoft.CodeDom.Providers.DotNetCompilerPlatform will ignore the other setting.